Mohsen-Bazmi/Hateoas/Readme.md

 ```

 ## Why a separate links builder?
 Don't Repeate Yourself is pretty relevant for building the links.
-Adding the creation of the links to the responsiblity of a controller usually ends up a bloated messy controller.
-The controller want's to attach different combinations of different links in different situations.
-The builder seems to be the clearest solution.
+Adding the creation of the links to the responsiblities of a controller usually ends up a bloated messy controller.
+The controller want's to attach different combinations of different links in different situations easily.
+The builder we saw on top lets the controller combine the links for different results in a readable language.
+It is also a single source of change for links.